psrc/itm-tutorial-python/01-starting-with-data.md

        'income'], dtype=object)
 ```

 Let's get a list of all the cities.
+Did we collect all the data we expected to?
 The `pd.unique` function tells us all of
 the unique values in the `city` column.

 ```python